Breaking News, US News, World News, Videos

 Ensuring telehealth works for everyone

-For telehealth to be safe, equitable, and effective, certain principles are non- negotiable:
+For telehealth to be safe, equitable, and practical, certain principles are non-negotiable:

-• Integrate systems – Home-monitoring data should feed directly into NHS maternity records so all clinicians work from the same information.
+Integrate systems: Home-monitoring data should be directly integrated into NHS maternity records so all clinicians work from the same information.

 A call to action

-Telehealth is not a replacement for skilled, hands-on maternity care—but it is one of the most powerful tools we have to make pregnancy and birth safer for all women, regardless of postcode, ethnicity, or income.
+Telehealth is not a replacement for skilled, hands-on maternity care.
+Still, it is one of the most powerful tools we must use to make pregnancy and birth safer for all women, regardless of postcode, ethnicity, or income.

-By scaling proven telehealth pathways—such as remote blood-pressure monitoring, CGM for diabetes, digital records, and mental-health follow-up—the UK can lead the way in showing how technology can be harnessed to tackle both domestic health inequalities and the global maternal health crisis.
+By scaling proven telehealth pathways, such as remote blood-pressure monitoring, CGM for diabetes, digital records, and mental-health follow-up, the UK can show how technology can be harnessed to tackle both domestic health inequalities and the global maternal health crisis.

 A healthy pregnancy should be a universal right.
 With telehealth, that goal is closer than ever.